 - Payment Index – Scored 0-100 and represents information from creditors and business vendors that have interacted with the company in the report.
 This score considers payment history.

-- Business Failure Score – Scored 1,000 to 1,610 and gauges the likelihood that a business will close in a 12-month period.
-Lower scores indicate higher probability of closure.
+- Business Failure Score – Scored 1,000 to 1,610 and gauges the likelihood that a business will close in 12 months.
+Lower scores indicate a higher probability of closure.

-Experian uses a system it calls the CreditScore report, which is a comprehensive measure of a business’ financial health.
+Experian uses a system it calls the CreditScore report, which is a comprehensive measure of a business’s financial health.
 The score includes payment trends, public records, and account histories.
-The Experian score is different than the other two, because it considers much more than just payment histories.
+The Experian score is different than the other two because it considers much more than just payment histories.
 Legal filings, company background information, and collections agency filings, among other things, all get factored in.

 Just like with personal credit scores, Experian business credit scores consider outstanding loan balances, and whether or not the business has any liens, judgments, or bankruptcies on its record.